micheledexter/Demos/3Week/notes.md

   - External styling (using the `<style>` element as well)
     - A style sheet is referenced in the opening `style` tag using the [`rel`](https://www.w3schools.com/tags/att_rel.asp) and [`href`](https://www.w3schools.com/tags/att_href.asp) attributes

+### How can we select elements to be styled?
+- There are [a number of different methods](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) (and I am not going to go through all of them) but three of the common methods are:
+  - By id
+  - By class
+  - By element

 ### What are some examples of CSS attributes?
 - Again, [w3schools.com](https://www.w3schools.com/) has a [huge reference list of CSS properties/attributes](https://www.w3schools.com/cssref/default.asp), and some examples are:
   - [`background-color`](https://www.w3schools.com/cssref/pr_background-color.asp) - sets the background color of the element